Comprehensive Ranking System (CRS) tool: skilled immigrants (Express Entry)

 - language ability

 Use this tool if:

-- you have not filled out an Express Entry profile and you would like to see what your Comprehensive Ranking System (CRS) score might be if you do, OR
+- you have not filled out an Express Entry profile but you’d like to see what your Comprehensive Ranking System (CRS) score might be if you do

-If you were invited to apply, you need to make sure that your CRS score is above the minimum points score of your round of invitation .
-This tool will help you recalculate your score based on the answers you provide below.
+You need to make sure that your CRS score is above the minimum points score of your round of invitations.

 All Express Entry candidates get a score out of 1,200, based on the four parts of the Comprehensive Ranking System formula.